the-turing-way/the-turing-way/book/website/community-handbook/bookdash/bookdash-illustrator.md

 In 2018, impressed by live scribing of a talk by an illustrator, Kirstie Whitaker decided to invite a Scribe for the first set of Book Dash events that took place in 2019 in London and Manchester.

 The Book Dash was a success and the experience of working with an artist added to the overall experience of our attendees.
-They loved seeing their ideas translated into images - an (almost) immediate output they could immediately collaborate on and feel proud to have contributed to.
+They loved seeing their ideas translated into images - an (almost) immediate output they could collaborate on and feel proud to have contributed to.
 This experience was brought back in subsequent Book Dash events in person and online and has always remained a highlight.

 ```{figure} https://github.com/alan-turing-institute/the-turing-way/raw/main/workshops/book-dash/figures/book_dash_mcr_art.jpg